phoenix2082/rustdays/README.md

 }
 ```

 **Step 25** - Now the basic work has been done i.e. getting data from DB and converting it to JSON.
 Next step is to map it to request URI.
 This is done using actix-web.
-Open **_main.rs_** file and add following lines:
+Open **_main.rs_** file and add following lines in **main** method:

 ```rust
 std::env::set_var("RUST_LOG", "actix_web=info");